 Well, at least since 1969 when they were first officially recognized as a distinct group.
 And more recently, using DNA sequences and comparisons of cell structure, we have learned that Fungi are in fact more closely related to animals than they are to plants.
 Superficially, they remind us more of plants than animals because they don’t move, but scratch the biological surface just a little and that’s just about the only thing they have in common.

 Unlike plants, which make their own food, Fungi are like miniature versions of our stomachs, turned inside-out.
 Fungi 'eat' by releasing enzymes outside of their bodies that break down nutrients into smaller pieces that they can then absorb.
 This feeding strategy means that Fungi always live in and on their food.

-Fungal sex includes making clones of themselves or through sex with compatible partners.
+Reproduction happens by self-cloning or through sex with compatible partners.
 Mostly this is accomplished by producing lots and lots of spores, which can disperse far and wide and, with luck, find a mate.
-But fungi don’t have just two sexes (like male and female), instead they have what are called 'mating types', and there can be as many as 20,000 different ones!
+But fungi don’t have just two sexes (like male and female), instead they have what are called 'mating types', and there can be as many as 20,000 different ones.
 Not only that but sometimes the filaments that make up the bodies of two individuals will fuse and merge their DNA – an extraordinary way of having sex that neither plants or animals can achieve.

-Everywhere: Antarctica, the Amazon jungle, the Gobi desert, and even all over (and inside) you, just to name a few.
+Everywhere: Antarctica, the Amazon jungle, the Gobi desert, and even all over (and inside) you, just to name a few locations.

 Where to begin?
 Fungi are tremendously important to human society and the planet we live on.
 They provide fundamental products including foods, medicines, and enzymes important to industry.
 They are also the unsung heroes of nearly all terrestrial ecosystems, hidden from view but inseparable from the processes that sustain life on the planet.